pimcore/pimcore/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/doc/product-index-product-list.markdown

   - ```\Pimcore\Bundle\EcommerceFrameworkBundle\IndexService\Config\DefaultFactFinder```: provides a default fact finder implementation of the product index.

-- **Configuring tenants within OnlineShopConfig.php:**
+- **Configuring tenants within EcommerceFrameworkConfig.php:**
-Each tenant has to be configured within OnlineShopConfig.php by defining the tenant config class and index attributes.
+Each tenant has to be configured within EcommerceFrameworkConfig.php by defining the tenant config class and index attributes.
 Depending on the product index implementation, additional configuration may be necessary.
 The configuration also can be outsourced in to an additional configuration file.
-For more information and samples see the [Sample OnlineShopConfig.php](/config/OnlineShopConfig_sample.php).
+For more information and samples see the [Sample EcommerceFrameworkConfig.php](/config/EcommerceFrameworkConfig_sample.php).

 ### Setting current tenant for frontend